cmarcott/Fullstack-JavaScript/README.md

 - Dev server can be located at localhost:8080
 - This can be changed in config.js under env.PORT parameter

+- Run ``npm install`` to install all dependencies
+- Project developed on macOS

 ## Node.js Server Development
 - ``npm start`` in order to start backend server